-117. Inferential information suggests a positive impact on the incomes and assets of beneficiaries.
+- 117. Inferential information suggests a positive impact on the incomes and assets of beneficiaries.
 The evaluations of two recently completed projects, RFSP and REP-II, have provided useful inferential information suggesting that the Ghana programme may have generated positive impacts on the incomes and assets of beneficiaries.
-The project performance assessment (PPA) of RFSP based its analysis on field interviews with beneficiaries and key informants (bank staff), a report on poverty outreach undertaken by GHAMFIN in 2004, a beneficiary assessment report carried out by GIMPA Consultancy in 2006, and a study on the sensitivity of loan sizes to lending rates carried out in 2009.
-The evaluation of REP-II based its analysis on information obtained from a beneficiary survey that compared relevant characteristics of MSE owners before and after (but not "with" and "without") the project intervention.
-Both reports suggest increases in household incomes that could be associated with the project activities.

-118. Unstructured interviews with RFSP beneficiaries suggest a positive impact on incomes and assets.
-The PPA of RFSP concluded that there was not enough evidence to rigorously demonstrate that the project had contributed to increases in disposable income or total assets.
+The project performance assessment of RFSP based its analysis on field interviews with beneficiaries and key informants (bank staff), a report on poverty outreach undertaken by GHAMFIN in 2004, a beneficiary assessment report carried out by GIMPA Consultancy in 2006, and a study on the sensitivity of loan sizes to lending rates carried out in 2009.90 The evaluation of REP-II based its analysis on information obtained from a beneficiary survey that compared relevant characteristics of MSE owners before and after (but not "with" and "without") the project intervention.
+Both reports suggest increases in household incomes that could be associated with the project activities. - 118.
+Unstructured interviews with RFSP beneficiaries suggest a positive impact on incomes and assets.
+The project performance assessment of RFSP concluded that there was not enough evidence to rigorously demonstrate that the project had contributed to increases in disposable income or total assets.
 No baseline data on poverty levels were collected at the commencement of RFSP, and none of the institutions interviewed had undertaken a substantive impact study.
-However, unstructured interviews with beneficiaries indicated that access to financial services had increased the incomes and assets of those who were interviewed.
+However, unstructured interviews with beneficiaries indicated that access to financial services had increased the incomes and assets of those who were interviewed. - 119.
+Savings deposits mobilized by the rural banks and credit unions supported by RFSP have increased.
+Although it is impossible to determine causality in the absence of a well-designed impact study of RFSP, observed increases in saving deposits mobilized by the rural banks and credit unions supported by RFSP are an indication that the income of clients, or their propensity to save, has increased.
+In contrast, S&Ls - which were not supported by RFSP - show a decrease in savings deposits (table 14).91 It is clear, in any case, that saving deposits increased under RFSP, particularly among lower-income clients, and it is very plausible that the increase was connected to the "image building" of rural banks and the introduction of new products and services facilitated by RFSP.

-&lt;sup>93 Kobina, Annim S. (2009): "Sensitivity of loan size to lending rates: Evidence from Ghana's microfinance sector."
+90 Kobina, Annim S. (2009): "Sensitivity of loan size to lending rates: Evidence from Ghana's microfinance sector."